jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### willBuild() {#willBuild}

 Tells this component it's about to be built.
-This method is called once the component's element is set and before its roles are being processed.
+This method is called once this component's element is set and before its roles are being processed.

 Override this method to provide your own implementation.